SangeethaKannas/fullstack-training/career-tips/freelancing.md

 6. Don’t go for the free trials
 7. Don’t lose hope after applying to 5-10 projects.
 Remember “Patience is another important key”.
 Keep knocking on the door until it opens.

+## Remote job skills
+7 SKILLS Every remote worker should master
+Be proactive and independent
+1 Communication Learn to communicate asynchronously
+2 Emotional Intelligence        Deploy empathy to colleagues 3 Digital Proficiency       Adapt to different tool sets easily 4 Sales      Develop your brand and ability to influence 5 Self Motivation   Maintain your focus, organization, and schedule 6 Hard Skills   Develop expertise directly related to your job role